 Calligraphy, a form of stylized writing, is considered an elegant art form as well as a prestigious scholarly pursuit in East Asian cultures.
 A suzuribako, such as this one, would have been an essential part of a scholar's equipment, having both practical and aesthetic purposes.
 Practically, the container was a place to store calligraphic utensils – a knife, a brush, a water dropper, an ink stone, and an ink stick holder.
 The museum's writing box is unusual in that it is complete with all of these associated tools.
 Aesthetically, the elegance of the writing box was a statement of the scholar's knowledge and refinement.

-This writing box was produced around 1890 during the Meiji era (1868–1912), a period of industrialization and modernization in Japan, yet it continues traditonal motifs and forms.
+This writing box was produced around 1890 during the Meiji era (1868–1912), a period of industrialisation and modernisation in Japan, yet it continues traditional motifs and forms.
 The design on the lid is of gold fans decorated with chrysanthemums and pine trees.
 In Japanese art, fans are traditional motifs associated with elegant pursuits.
 The inside is decorated with butterflies and long tailed birds, which resemble Japanese Paradise Flycatchers (Terpsiphone atrocaudata).